mujibulhaquetanim/Backend-Functionalities/ShellScripting/goodToKnow.md

 - for loop splits the file content into space not new line where as while loop splits the file content into new line

+- $# is the number of arguments passed to the script.

 - Both `$(( ))` (arithmetic expansion) and the `let` keyword in Bash handle exit statuses similarly, determining their success or failure based on the result of the arithmetic expression.
 If the result is non-zero, the exit status is `0` (indicating success), and if the result is zero, the exit status is `1` (indicating failure).
 For example, in `$((5 > 3))`, the expression evaluates to true, so the exit status is `0`, while `$((3 > 5))` results in an exit status of `1`.
 The same logic applies to `let`.
 While `let` is functional, `$(( ))` is generally preferred for modern scripting due to its cleaner syntax, easier integration within scripts, and overall readability, making it the go-to choice for arithmetic operations in Bash.

 - Use `>` when you want to start fresh and replace the file's contents.
 Use `>>` when you want to keep the existing content and add new data to the file.

 - `;` separates commands, allowing multiple commands on one line.
 The `;;` terminates a block in a case statement, signaling its end.

+- The shift command in shell scripting is used to shift the positional parameters of a script to the left, effectively discarding the first parameter ($1) and reassigning the rest.
+After using shift, the second parameter ($2) becomes $1, the third parameter ($3) becomes $2, and so on.
+If no arguments are left, $@ (all arguments) and $* (all arguments as a single string) become empty.

 ## Difference between